 When is ESS Provided?

 Although ESS is designed to provide services to individuals affected by large disasters or emergencies, ESS is also provided during smaller scale emergencies, such as home or apartment fires.

 Volunteers are relied upon in all aspects of an ESS response.
 Emergency volunteers receive in-depth training to provide: personal assistance to evacuees, play an active role at a reception centre, participate in community special events, attend regular meetings, conduct personal emergency preparedness workshops, and much more.

-The Provincial Emergency Program (PEP) provides support for PEP registered volunteers and furnishes the essential legal authority to recognize volunteer group response as a part of the "official" government response.
+The Emergency Management BC (EMBC) provides support for ESS registered volunteers and furnishes the essential legal authority to recognize volunteer group response as a part of the "official" government response.
 Thus, volunteer responders become eligible for Worker's Compensation Benefits and liability insurance.

 The Richmond Emergency Programs supports Richmond ESS volunteers by providing leadership, training and administrative support for ESS teams.
 Richmond's volunteers are men and women from all walks of life, ranging from high school students to retirees.
 In Richmond, there are approximately 120 highly trained and dedicated volunteers who donate their time and energy as part of ESS teams and Amateur Radio communications.Where is the ESS Office?

 The City of Richmond Emergency Program works closely with many organizations.
 The websites of some of the affiliated organizations and societies are provided in our Links page.